Refugee journey: 'Happy memories' all thrown overboard

-It was tossed into the water in a bag as her family crossed by tiny boat, fleeing their home in Deir al-Zor in war-torn Syria for what they hope will be a new, safer life in Europe.
+It was tossed into the water in a bag as her family crossed by tiny boat, fleeing their home in Dir al Zour in war-torn Syria for what they hope will be a new, safer life in Europe.

 They are heading for Germany, which is one of the reasons for Yasmine's tears.
 Her grandmother has been a refugee in that country for two months and the girl had brought the dress to show the older woman that she had kept it.